Fargo Water Quality at a Glance

 Water Quality Assurance

-Fargo Water operates under extensive federal oversight through the Safe Drinking Water Act and maintains comprehensive testing programs to ensure water quality throughout the distribution system.
-The utility’s treatment processes are specifically designed to address the challenging characteristics of Red River source water, including natural hardness and seasonal variations.
-Fargo’s commitment to water quality excellence is demonstrated through its award-winning membrane technology, transparent reporting through annual water quality reports, and its recognition for exceptional taste.
-The city continues to monitor emerging contaminants and invest in advanced treatment technologies to maintain the highest standards for safe, reliable drinking water while preparing for future challenges including population growth, climate variability, and evolving water quality regulations.
+Fargo Water operates under extensive federal oversight through the Safe Drinking Water Act and maintains comprehensive testing programs throughout the distribution system.
+The utility’s treatment processes are specifically engineered to address the challenging characteristics of Red River source water — including natural hardness, high turbidity during flood events, and seasonal organic loading.
+Fargo’s commitment to quality is reflected in its award-winning membrane technology, transparent annual reporting, and nationally recognized taste.
+The city continues to monitor for emerging contaminants including PFAS in accordance with EPA’s 2024 final rule, and invests in infrastructure upgrades to meet future population growth and evolving regulations.
+Residents can also consult our U.S. water quality hub and our water filter solutions guide for further context.

 Recommendations for Fargo Residents